 Birds vision differs from that of humans in vision spectra.
 Hens can see ultraviolet and infrared light.
-This fact should be considered strobe light effect on hens and encourage feather pecking and cannibalism.
+This fact should be considered when creating light programs and the light color choice.

 Hens need proper light with an adequate light intensity and the correct photoperiod.
-The best source of light for production is a high frequency (> 2,000Hz) bulb emitting light within the warm color spectrum (2,500-3,500 K).
-Low frequency fluorescent tubes or energy saving bulbs (50-100 Hz) have a
+The best source of light for production is a high frequency (> 200 Hz) bulb emitting light within the warm color spectrum (2,500-3,500 K).
+Low frequency fluorescent tubes or energy saving bulbs (50-100 Hz) have a strobe light effect on hens and encourage feather pecking and cannibalism.